IHE/RAD.IRA/input/pagecontent/volume-1.md

 If the Image Display accepted an event initially (i.e., returning `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Hub using Notify Error [RAD-X11](rad-x11.html).

 If the Image Display is grouped with a Content Creator to publish additional content events to a reporting session, then it shall publish events using at least one FHIR resource.
-The Image Display is highly recommended to publish events using one or more of the following FHIR resources that are expected to be useful in reporting:
+The Image Display is expected to publish events using one or more of the following FHIR resources:

+TODO: Change highly recommended to 'expected'.

 - `ImagingSelection`: image / series references and simple annotations
 - `Observation`: measurements and annotations
 - `DiagnosticReport`: add/remove associated (e.g. comparison) study

+> Note: The FHIR resources which the actor can publish as FHIRcast contents are documented in its CapabilityStatement.

+TODO: Copy this to all other actors.

 #### 1:XX.1.1.2 Report Creator